kcoton/waitlistNotifierUBC/README.md

 must be first configured by the user through navigating: Gmail -> Account -> Security.
 A link in the program has been given to help setup permissions by clicking '?' beside the password input.

-To use: Simply download the WaitlistNotifierEXE folder and run the WaitlistNotifier.exe program.
+To use: Simply download the exe folder and run the WaitlistNotifier.exe program.